0chain/0chain/README.md

 ```
 ../bin/start.b0miner.sh
 ```

+Note: The above commands will run 1 sharder and 3 miners for minimal setup.
+For running more sharders and blobbers repeat the process in more terminal tabs.

 ## 8. Building and Starting Blobber Nodes

 For detailed steps on building and starting blobbers, please clone the [blobber repository](https://github.com/0chain/blobber) and follow the guides below: